by Tammy Taylor

 Just Part Of My Healing

 So folks in honor of National Breast Cancer Awareness Month, if you happen to catch glimpse of me mowing the pasture wearing my favorite pink shirt, sporting my shoes with the bright pink laces and driving a tractor that has bright pink wheels (yes really), please know that it’s not an attempt to get in your face about my battle.
 It’s just part of my own very personal emotional healing process.

 So here’s a shout-out to my warrior sisters – Deb, Barbara, Stacy, Dorothy, Jennifer, Faye and Nancy – I share in your fight.
-And of course for those gone too soon like sweet Natalie, I’ll not give up the battle.
-I’ll fight against this evil that is cancer.
+And of course a prayer goes up for those gone too soon like sweet Natalie & cousin Debbie.

 And here’s to all the brave sisters out there that I’ve never met, staunchly fighting that breast cancer demon.
 I understand your struggle, and I support YOU!